Make New York style pizza dough at home with this easy recipe. The perfect crispy, chewy pizza crust!

 If you don’t normally work with dough or bake – please do not be intimidated!
 This pizza dough is very easy to make and a great place to start your home baking journey.
 Once you start eating homemade pizza crust you’ll wonder why you haven’t been doing it your whole life!

-What is NYC-Style pizza?
+What is New York style pizza?

 - Yeast – I use active dry yeast.
 I buy it in bulk and keep it in the freezer since we make so many pizzas.